telerik/blazor-docs/knowledge-base/loader-container-center-in-viewport.md

 ---
-title: Center LoaderContainer in viewport
+title: Center LoaderContainer in Viewport
 description: How to center the LoaderContainer in viewport
 type: how-to
 page_title: Center LoaderContainer in viewport